appsmithorg/appsmith-docs/website/docs/core-concepts/data-access-and-binding/querying-a-database.md

 ### Debug mode

-By default in view mode, you can't see any error messages raised by Appsmith.
-This is to ensure that your app viewers don’t get to see ugly errors that they would otherwise have little context about.
+By default, in the *View* Mode, you can't see any error messages raised by Appsmith.
+This ensures your app viewers don’t see error messages they would have minimal context about.

-If you want to see errors in the view mode as well as in edit mode, you can append `?debug=true` to your app's URL and reload the page.
+If you want to see errors in the *View* and in the *Edit* mode, you can append `?debug=true` to your app's URL and reload the page.
 You can also always see the errors logged in the browser console.

 ## Use queries in applications